 - This exercise is best done in a power rack.
 Set the J-hooks so that your arms reach them when you’re laying on the floor.
 Then, lay a barbell across the hooks and load it up.

-- Now, your set-up is nearly identical to your bench press: line up your eyes with the barbell, assume a shoulder-width (or slightly wider) grip, plant your feet, arch your lower back, and squeeze your shoulder blades together.
+- Now, your set-up is nearly identical to your bench press: line up your eyes with the barbell, assume a shoulder-width (or slightly wider) and lay your feet flat out in front of you.
+Dig your heels into the ground.

 - You’ll likely be using heavier weight, so be sure to lower the bar slowly and with control.
 Descend until your triceps touch the floor.
 You don’t want to relax the muscle — keep them on the floor while remaining tense.

-- Explode up, driving through your feet, until your elbows are fully locked out.
+- Explode up, driving through your heels, until your elbows are fully locked out.

 More Bench Press Training Tips